Secure Application Development links

 Financial Transaction Processing

-Through this work I have been looking at the controls and surrounding the of and cards around the Asia Pacific.
+Through this work, I have been looking at the controls and mechanisms surrounding the processing of credit and debit cards around the Asia Pacific.

-I get perform many and systems assessments.
+I get to perform many security architecture and payment systems assessments.

 The site hziggurat29.com